While your website showcases different products, a sales funnel focuses on a select few.

 It adds value to your existing product and increases the checkout total as well.

-This is your chance to raise your order value.
+This is your chance to raise your order value with the WordPress Sales Funnel.

 Till the initial sale, you would have made just enough to match the cost of acquiring the customer.